-This paper describes the construction of synthetic datasets created for use in estimation of the Levy Institute Measure of Time and Income Poverty (LIMTIP) for Argentina, Chile, and Mexico.
-This work was carried out for a project supported by the United Nations Development Programme and the International Labor Organization to develop alternatives to conventional income poverty thresholds.1 Construction of LIMTIP estimates requires a variety of information for households.
+This appendix describes the construction of synthetic datasets created for use in estimation of the Levy Institute Measure of Time and Income Poverty (LIMTIP) for Argentina, Chile, and Mexico.
+This work was carried out for a project supported by the United Nations Development Programme and the International Labour Organization to develop alternatives to conventional income poverty thresholds.
+Construction of LIMTIP estimates requires a variety of information for households.
 In addition to basic demographics, the estimation process requires information about income and time use.
-No single dataset has all the required data for any of the three countries.
-Thus, in order to produce LIMTIP estimates, a synthetic data file is created for each country by combining two source datasets with statistical matching.2 For Argentina, we use the Dirección General de Estadística y Censos' Encuesto Annual de Hogares (EAH) as the base dataset, since it contains good information on demographics, income, transfers and taxes for a representative sample of households in Buenos Aires.
+No single data set has all the required data for any of the three countries.
+Thus, in order to produce LIMTIP estimates, a synthetic datafile is created for each country by combining two source data sets with statistical matching.1 For Argentina, we use the Dirección General de Estadística y Censos' Encuesto Annual de Hogares (EAH) as the base data set, since it contains good information on demographics, income, transfers and taxes for a representative sample of households in Buenos Aires.
 Time use data comes from the DGEC's time use module of the same survey (UT).
-For Chile, we use the Encuesta de Caracterización Socioeconómica Nacional (CASEN) as the base dataset since it contains good information on demographics, income, transfers, and taxes for a representative sample of households in Chile.
+For Chile, we use the Encuesta de Caracterización Socioeconómica Nacional (CASEN) as the base data set since it contains good information on demographics, income, transfers and taxes for a representative sample of households in Chile.
 For the time use data, we use the Encuesta Experimental sobre Uso del Tiempo en el Gran Santiago (EUT), which covers only Greater Santiago de Chile.
-For Mexico, we use the Encuesta Nacional de Ingresos y Gastos de los Hogares (ENIGH) as the base dataset, matching it with the Encuesta Nacional sobre Uso del Tiempo (ENUT), which includes rich time use data.
-Both of the Mexican datasets cover the entire country.
+For Mexico, we use the Encuesta Nacional de Ingresos y Gastos de los Hogares (ENIGH) as the base data set, matching it with the Encuesta Nacional sobre Uso del Tiempo (ENUT), which includes rich time use data.
+Both of the Mexican data sets cover the entire country.

-This paper is organized as follows.
-Each section of the paper details the statistical match for each country in turn.
+This appendix is organized as follows.
+Each section of the appendix details the statistical match for each country in turn.
 The source datasets are described and their demographic characteristics are compared.
 Then the quality of the match is reviewed for each.